kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 This is one reason clean framework evolution can matter for AI tooling.

-## Explicit Architecture Makes Repository Navigation Easier
+## Explicit Architecture Makes Repository Navigation Easier { #explicit-architecture-navigation }

 An agent often begins with a high-level task: